blw043/nesmus3/README.md

 A program using NESMUS3 must supply the labels `nesmus.envelopeTable`, `nesmus.envReleaseOffsTable`, `nesmus.drumTable`.
 These are used as lookup tables by the envelope system.

 The file `demo.65s` contains a simple host program demonstrating select features of NESMUS3.

-## Known current issues

-The hardware sweep command, $FD, is broken.